Naiyachiri/reactnd-project-myreads-starter/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

 ## TL;DR
+To get started viewing the project:

+* install all project dependencies with `npm install`.
+* start server with `npm start`.
+* navigate to http://localhost:3000 to view the application.

 To get started developing right away: